nvarini1/spack/lib/spack/docs/tutorial_modules.rst

 .. code-block:: console

-  root@module-file-tutorial:/# spack  module refresh -y -m lmod netlib-scalapack ==> Regenerating lmod module files
+  root@module-file-tutorial:/# spack lmod refresh -y netlib-scalapack ==> Regenerating lmod module files

 we'll find the following at the end of each ``netlib-scalapack`` module file: